alifgufron/bhyve-cli/README.md

 ## Troubleshooting

--   **"This script must be run with superuser (root) privileges."**: Ensure you are running the script with `sudo`.
+-   **"This script must be run with superuser (root) privileges.
--   **"Kernel module 'vmm.ko' is not loaded." or "'nmdm.ko' is not loaded."**: Load the required kernel modules using `sudo kldload vmm` and `sudo kldload nmdm`.
+-   **"Kernel module 'vmm.ko' is not loaded." or "'nmdm.ko' is not loaded."**: Load the required kernel modules using `kldload vmm` and `kldload nmdm`.
 For persistence across reboots, add `vmm_load="YES"` and `nmdm_load="YES"` to `/etc/rc.conf`.
--   **"bhyve-cli has not been initialized."**: Run `sudo ./bhyve-cli.sh init` to set up the necessary configuration files.
+-   **"bhyve-cli has not been initialized."**: Run `./bhyve-cli.sh init` to set up the necessary configuration files.
 -   **VM not stopping/starting correctly**: Check the VM's specific log file (`VM_CONFIG_BASE_DIR/<vmname>/vm.log`) and the global log file (`/var/log/bhyve-cli.log`) for error messages.
--   **Network issues**: Use `sudo ./bhyve-cli.sh switch list` to inspect bridge and TAP interface configurations.
+-   **Network issues**: Use `./bhyve-cli.sh switch list` to inspect bridge and TAP interface configurations.
 Ensure physical interfaces are correctly added to bridges.
 -   **"UEFI firmware not found."**: Install `edk2-bhyve` using `pkg install edk2-bhyve` or manually place a compatible UEFI firmware file in the configured `UEFI_FIRMWARE_PATH